Introduction to Observing Occultations of stars

 (56)Melete on Jan 17, 2014:

-Occultwatcher detail: The position of this observatory is in the shadow (blue), and indicated by the black bar.
+Occultwatcher detail: The position of this observatory is in the shadow (shaded blue), and indicated by the black bar.
 The relative position of other stations are indicated.
 A wide dispersion of observers is needed for best results.
 Not all will be successful though.

 The British Astronomical Association Handbook contains predictions a year in advance calculated by E.Goffin.
-These are used for medium term planning of bright events, and OccultWatcher is used day-to-day.
-A new UK-occultation feed UKOCL for OccultWatcher, provides low probability events for the keen observer to monitor.
+These are used for medium term planning of bright events.
+OccultWatcher should used for day-to-day for updates nearer the predicted time

 Lunar occultation predictions are available in the Lunar Section Circular downloadable from the BAA web site, or predicted using free software.
 These programs are the result of continuous development by the author/programmer: